earlduque/Slack-Dark-Theme/README.md

-1) For PC users, go to your version (your own username and current app version) of `C:\Users\username\AppData\Local\slack\app-3.1.0\resources\app.asar.unpacked\src\static`
+1) For PC users, go to your version (your own username and current app version) of `C:\Users\username\AppData\Local\slack\app-3.1.0\resources\app.asar.unpacked\src\static` Note that if your slack client updates (it does this quietly without telling you), you'll need to do this process again for the updated version.
 2) Mac users, go to your version of `/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src`
 3) locate and open the file `ssb-interop.js` in notepad (pc) or sublimeText (mac) or similar.
 Mac users can also right click on this file and `Show Package Contents`